 - Are you attempting to produce a novel experience that is significantly distinct from what consumers already anticipate from you?

-- Does the marketing approach and messaging for your new product or service need to be radically different?
+- Do the marketing approach and messaging for your new product or service need to be radically different?

 - Would your new message become too complex and confusing if you changed your present brand, audience, and marketing plan to reflect your growing offerings, or would it really increase your appeal to a key target segment?